 Eggs are good no matter what time of day.
 It doesn’t have to be breakfast or dinner when I eat them.

-Sometimes I will skip my smoothie and actually have them in the morning.
+skip my smoothie and actually have them in the morning.

 I was invited to a friend’s place for a potluck brunch the other weekend.